-As a stage actor, I’ve never been a fan of monologues, because they don’t really seem like acting to me.
+As a stage actor, I was never been a fan of monologues, because they didn’t really seem like acting to me.
 They stuck me as isolated- only half of what acting is because there was no interaction.
-Acting for me is about listening to another and interacting, not just one person emoting in a vacuum, staring off into space.
+Acting for me was about listening to another and interacting, not just one person emoting in a vacuum, pontificating off into space!

-So, despite my dislike of stage monologues, I’ve come to see that performing or reading out loud alone can actually be a great way to work the muscles you need to be a voice actor.
+So, despite my dislike of solo monologues, I’ve come to see that reading out loud alone can be a great way to strengthen and advance your voice actor muscles.

 I’ve posted below links to various readings and monologues for you to work with.
 I’ve drawn these from books I’ve been reading recently, as well as from movies I’ve liked and some classics from Shakespeare and others.